-In a dream world, our hair would air dry frizz-free, but in reality, it often takes the use of hot tools to style our hair to perfection.
-Unfortunately using blow dryers and flat irons on the reg can cause breakage, stringy hair and split ends — especially if you don’t take proper precautions.
+In a dream world, our hair would air dry frizz-free and effortlessly fall into the exact look we desire, but in reality, it often takes the use of hot tools to style our hair to perfection.
+Unfortunately using blow dryers and flat-irons can cause breakage, stringy hair and split ends — especially if you don’t take proper precautions.
 To find out how to minimize damage while heat styling, we reached out to Matrix brand ambassador George Papanikolas and celebrity hairstylist Matt Fugate.

 Tip #1: Use a Heat Protectant

 There’s no excuse not to use a heat protectant spray before using hot tools.
 One of our favorites is the Garnier Fructis Sleek & Shine 10-in-1 Leave-in Spray, which protects hair at temperatures up to 450 degrees Fahrenheit.
 A mix of argan oil and plant keratin smooths hair, adds shine and tamps down frizz and flyaways.

 Tip #2: Control the Temperature

 “All hair is different in texture and thickness, so you should find the perfect temperature for your styling needs,” says Fugate.
 “For example, blonde or naturally curly hair can be styled at a much lower temperature than other hair textures and thickness.”
 As a rule of thumb though, try and keep your hot tools below 400 degrees so you don’t burn or singe your hair.

 Tip #3: Rough Dry First